 'Pharma Bro' Martin Shkreli Loses Appeal, Will Stay In Prison

 Martin Shkreli — the former pharmaceutical CEO widely known as "Pharma Bro" — lost his bid to overturn a seven-year prison sentence for fraud Thursday.
-The U.S. Court of Appeals for the 2nd Circuit affirmed Shkreli's conviction last year.
+The U.S. Court of Appeals for the 2nd Circuit affirmed Shkreli's 2017 conviction.

 The appeals court judges ruled against Shkreli by a 3-0 vote.
 In addition to ordering him to stay in prison, the judges affirmed that he must forfeit more than $7.3 million, along with paying restitution of $388,336 and a $75,000 fine.